skip to main content

 • the project is listed in the council's Infrastructure Delivery Plan / Infrastructure Funding Statement or is for infrastructure that supports growth of the area

-• support of the relevant town/ parish council has been obtained and, if it is a transport related project, from Cambridgeshire County Council.
+• support of the relevant town/ parish council has been obtained and, if it is a transport-related project, from Cambridgeshire County Council.

-• the need for the project
+• the need for the project based on local growth

-• the public benefit of the project
+• the public benefit of the project including public support for it

-• the deliverability of the project
+• the deliverability of the project including other funding, contingency amounts, risks and milestone timings

 Successful applicants of CIL funding will be expected to maintain communication with Huntingdonshire District Council on the progress of their project after a decision has been made to provide funding.
 Where funding has been agreed, the scheme applicant will be expected to first provide information to justify funding being transferred, this includes for any milestone payments.